- Fire Department

 The five municipalities - City of Milton and the Towns of Milton, Harmony, Lima, and Johnstown - came together on December 15, 2021 and approved the petition to join the Edgerton Fire Protection District and the Intergovernmental Agreement between the five municipalities.

 On January 12, 2022, Mayor Anissa Welch and the four Town chairs presented the petition to join the Edgerton Fire Protection District to the district's board for consideration.
-The board is in the process of reviewing the petition.
+Over the course of the following months, representatives from the 10 municipalities met to develop an intergovernmental agreement and discuss the steps necessary for the integration of the two departments.

 Wisconsin Policy Forum Analysis